electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/smartphoneinterface/_index.md

 Android Auto requires you to use cable, but Apple Carplay is supported throug cable and wireless.

+Currently this option is only available as part of the Infotainmentpackage with option id **PYX**

 {{% children description="true" depth="1" %}}